 Located in the former Hunter Creek Power Plant that looks like a woven basket, the Aspen Art Museum is the place where you can learn about the most recent news in the art community and challenge your perception of modern art.

-While this museum doesn’t collect any art, it serves as a space where modern artists can connect with the Aspen community.
-What’s especially cool about Aspen Art Museum is that has free exhibits showcasing little-known and under-appreciated artists and offers a fresh outlook on contemporary art through various events.
+While this museum doesn’t collect any art, it serves as a space where modern artists connect with the Aspen community.
+What’s cool about Aspen Art Museum is that has free exhibits showcasing little-known and under-appreciated artists and offers a fresh outlook on contemporary art through various events.

 16. Aspen Brewing Company

 If you have been to Colorado before, there’s a chance you already know that the state is a heaven for beer lovers.
 Colorado has hundreds of micro breweries where you can try local craft beer and even go on a beer tasting tour in Denver that is geared toward travelers who want to enjoy the best of the Denver beer scene.